 Interspead, Erasmus University Rotterdam, time.lex, Fundació Privada Hospital Asil de Granollers, COOSS Cooperativa Sociale, Arbeiter-Samariter-Bund Österreichs and European Ageing Network.

-The role of Johanniter International is to collect information about European and international initiatives and stakeholders to build knowledge on their lessons learned.
-JOIN aims to involve as many of its member associations as possible in this collaboration for sound knowledge sharing in diverse settings and situations.
-The JOIN Office engages its network of experts and trainers from the field to map and analyse needs and challenges in training for cybersecurity.
-Proceeding from the findings, JOIN will develop training schemes and an engagement strategy.
-In the final stage of the project, JOIN will lead the organisation of a “Cybersecurity in Hospitals Summer School” to train trainers and practitioners.
-The aggregated knowledge and derived training materials will then be accessible on the online information hub and could be tailored to be applied where needed.
+The role of Johanniter International was to collect information about European and international initiatives and stakeholders to build knowledge on their lessons learned.
+JOIN aimed to involve as many of its member associations as possible in this collaboration for sound knowledge sharing in diverse settings and situations.
+The JOIN Office engaged its network of experts and trainers from the field to map and analyse needs and challenges in training for cybersecurity.
+Proceeding from the findings, JOIN developed training schemes and an engagement strategy.

-The Project started on 1 December 2018 and will run for twenty-six months.
+The Project started on 1 December 2018 and came to a close in January 2021.